 Augusta Sculpture Trail Otocast App link

-The Greater Augusta Arts Council, in partnership with Destination Augusta as part of the Authentic Augusta program, has developed an experience like no other!
+The Greater Augusta Arts Council, in partnership with Destination Augusta as part of the Authentic Augusta project, has developed an experience like no other!

 Learn more about what the Arts in Augusta has to offer and take an active role in beautifying Augusta, GA!
 Tickets on sale HERE.